 Many people think that they have to go for the whole shebang and have a photographer from sun up to sun down.
 For my own wedding, I had the option of booking a local photographer for a 12 hour package with an album and all the bells and whistles however I didn’t fall in love with her work.
 I started to widen my search and found I was able to book my dream photographer for the same price but he was retained for only 6 hours as we also had to pay for travel expenses.
 In my opinion it was money well spent and something I never regretted because I have just over 500 photographs I truly love instead of thousands of images that are just a record of our wedding day.

 I make no secret of the fact that I blog every wedding.
 Yep, EVERY WEDDING!
-It was a benchmark I set early in my business and although this wasn’t the reason I decided to do it, there is now a catalogue of 10 years of weddings that potential clients can view to see the consistency of my work no matter the season, the weather or the couple.
+It was a benchmark I set early in my business and although this wasn’t the reason I decided to do it, there is now a catalogue hundreds of weddings that potential clients can view to see the consistency of my work no matter the season, the weather or the couple.
 Don’t hesitate to ask your potential photographer to view an entire gallery of a typical wedding to see what you can expect – hopefully it will even be at your wedding venue so you can see how it will look photographed from their perspective.